 The Cold War ended more than three decades ago, but its structures continue to shape the international order, American domestic politics, and the security landscape in ways that are frequently underappreciated.

-NATO's expansion from 12 to 32 members—incorporating nearly all the former Warsaw Pact states and three former Soviet republics—is the geopolitical legacy most actively contested in contemporary politics.
-The debate over whether expansion provoked Russian aggression or whether Russian behavior demonstrated exactly why expansion was necessary has been given violent new relevance by the 2022 Russian invasion of Ukraine.
+NATO's expansion from 12 to 32 members -- incorporating nearly all the former Warsaw Pact states and three former Soviet republics -- is the geopolitical legacy most actively contested in contemporary politics.
+The debate over whether expansion provoked Russian aggression or whether Russian behaviour demonstrated exactly why expansion was necessary has been given violent new relevance by the 2022 Russian invasion of Ukraine.

-Nuclear arsenals, substantially reduced from Cold War peaks through the START process, remain civilization-ending in scale.
+Nuclear arsenals, substantially reduced from Cold War peaks through the START process, remain civilisation-ending in scale.
 The arms control architecture is eroding: the INF Treaty collapsed in 2019, and New START expired without renewal amid the deep US-Russian hostility of the Ukraine war era.
+The number of countries with nuclear weapons has grown from two in 1949 to nine by the 2020s.

 For more on related topics, see the articles at /culture/global-cross-cultural/why-the-cold-war-shaped-the-modern-world, /culture/global-cross-cultural/what-was-the-space-race, /culture/global-cross-cultural/what-caused-world-war-two, /culture/global-cross-cultural/what-is-communism, and /culture/global-cross-cultural/what-is-democracy.